Salary: See Position Description

 Requirements & Desirables

-- A valid California Class C driver's license
+3.)
+Possession of a valid California Class C driver's license; and

-- Demonstrated sensitivity to and understating of the diverse academic, socioeconomic, cultural and ethnic backgrounds, disabilities and learning styles of community college students and staff.
+4.)
+Demonstrated sensitivity to and an understanding of the diverse academic, socioeconomic, cultural and ethnic backgrounds, disabilities and learning styles of community college students and staff.

 CONDITIONS OF EMPLOYMENT